chrisnoonan98675/site/xl-deploy/how-to/set-up-kerberos-for-a-winrm-connection.markdown

 ## Kerberos configuration for XL Deploy

-In addition to the setup described in [the WINRM section](#cifs_host_setup_winrm), using Kerberos authentication requires that you follow the [Kerberos Requirements for Java](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) on the host that runs the XL Deploy server.
+Using Kerberos authentication requires that you follow the [Kerberos Requirements for Java](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) on the host that runs the XL Deploy server.

 Create a file called `krb5.conf` (Unix) or `krb5.ini` (Windows) with at least the following content: